iustin/corydalis/docs/manual.md

 * *orphaned* if we only have a sidecar file

-A sidecar file is what image processing programs generate to store metadata and/or history of changes; usually these are `xmp` files.
+A sidecar file is what image processing programs generate to store metadata and/or history of changes; usually these are `.xmp` files.

+For most image types, Corydalis will be able to view them no matter the state, either by using the JPEG file directly, or by extracting a preview from the RAW file - most RAW file include a full HD, if not full-size preview (almost the equivalent of what would happen if you would have shot in RAW+JPEG, usually a slightly higher compression ratio, but otherwise the same).

+See the Workflow section for the case of JPEG-only images.

 ## Folders